 Sure, the Empire of Oil accomplished its mission and kept Iraq’s reserves largely off the market … for a while.
 But now that medium-term gain is giving way to potentially longer-term pain for the Saudi-led OPEC cartel.
-After many years of US-generated chaos, death and destruction, Iraq and its Shia-dominated, oil-rich south are poised to make an oily splash in the Saudi-led market.
+After years of crawling out of their US-generated rubble, Iraq and its Shia-dominated, oil-rich south now have a significant card to play.

 The issue of Iraq’s significant reserves also highlights the reason why many of the Empire’s most vocal minions attacked (and still attack) Obama for “retreating” from Iraq.
 As far as they’re concerned, he unnecessarily ceded leverage over those reserves to the arch-enemy of the Saudis and, therefore, of the Empire.
 Even more importantly, Iraq’s reserves were starting to come on-line at the same time the Iran Nuke Deal threatened to open up Iran’s reserves.
 That’s why Obama’s Nuke Deal with Iran absolutely had to be truncated.
 Add that to the impending problem of Shia-dominated oil and Iran’s natural gas advantage, it is perhaps understandable that the Saudis despised Obama.

-The Empire of Oil could not let that stand.
+The Empire of Oil was not happy with Obama.